django-cms/djangocms-frontend/docs/source/tutorial/template_components.rst

 By default, Django's ``django.forms`` module is available as ``forms`` in the template context.
 If the relevant apps are installed, additional fields available are ``HTMLFormField`` for rich text, ``LinkFormField`` for links, and ``ImageFormField`` for images.
-Custom fields can be added to the context using the :ref:`CMS_FRONTEND_CUSTOM_FIELDS` setting.
+Custom fields can be added to the context using the :attr:`~settings.DJANGOCMS_FRONTEND_COMPONENT_FIELDS` setting.

 You can add additional fields to the component by adding more ``{% field %}`` tags.